Did you know that an average US employee consumes 2.6 aluminum cans of soda per day?

 Storage and transportation of aluminum cans can be made easy by baling them.

-Baling is a process of converting large amount of waste materials into compact blocks of mass.
-It enables easy, convenient and cost-effective storage and transportation of recyclables.
+Baling is a process of converting a large amount of waste materials into compact blocks of mass.
+It enables easy, convenient, and cost-effective storage and transportation of recyclables.

 You can use vertical or horizontal balers for baling aluminum cans.
 Horizontal balers are often preferred because they produce consistent bales and have higher processing capacity.
 However, they also cost more in comparison to vertical balers.